 Lemma 1.
-Let x and y be two symbols in Γ with smallest frequency, then there exists optimal prefix-free encoding such that the codewords of x and y are equal but only differ in the last bit.
+Let x and y be two symbols in Γ with smallest frequencies, then there must exist an optimal prefix-free encoding such that the codewords of x and y are equal but only differ in the last bit.